 Testing for STDs and STIs with a blood test is quick and simple.
-Whilst a needle isn’t everyone’s first choice, many blood tests are now performed by simply pricking the end of the finger and collecting a small drop of blood.
+While a needle isn’t everyone’s first choice, many blood tests are now performed by simply pricking the end of the finger and collecting a small drop of blood.
 But which STIs can be tested for by blood, and how does it work?
-Here we summarise the testing methods for various STIs.
+Here, we summarise the testing methods for various STIs.

 The human immunodeficiency virus (HIV), which stays in the body for life once contracted, is best detected by blood.
 Testing methods differ depending on how much time has passed since an incident of concern and may include looking for the p24 antigen – the first marker of the presence of an HIV infection – and/or antibodies – the proteins made by the immune system in response to a virus.

 Often, a confirmatory test is performed before deeming an individual to be HIV-positive.

 There are several different blood tests which can detect the presence of HIV in the body:

 Combining testing for HIV 1 and 2 antibodies and the p24 antigen, this test is referred to as the ‘DUO’.
 This is the test recommended by the UK’s current HIV testing guidelines, accurate at 28 days after potential exposure.
 In comparison to the 4th generation HIV test, a 5th generation test will specify whether it is the HIV 1 antibodies, HIV 2 antibodies or the p24 antigen that has triggered a reactive result.